Salary Calculator

 Your "Take Home" pay is what lands in your bank account after taxes.
 Since tax rates vary wildly by country (and even state/region), this calculator uses a flat effective tax rate that you provide.

-To get an accurate result, check your previous paystub to find your effective tax rate:
+To get an accurate result, check your previous paystub and use this simple formula:

 (Total Tax ÷ Gross Pay) × 100 = Tax Rate %